👉

 Backup as part of the CI/CD process

-The desirable DevSecOps approach is based on the need to integrate security measures throughout the entire process of software development.
-Let’s consider a backup, which enables you to quickly roll back to the previous version of the code under any circumstances - whether it is a human mistake or any other event of failure.
+The desirable DevSecOps approach is based on the need to integrate security measures throughout the entire process of software development, including securing your CI/CD pipeline against various threats.
+Let’s consider a backup, which enables you to quickly roll back to the previous version of the code under any circumstances—whether it is a human mistake or any other event of failure.
 Including backup in a well-structured CI/CD process ensures flawless and predictable delivery.
 It is a “set and forget” process to ensure your peace of mind.

 Disaster Recovery - Warranty of DevOps continuity